AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>

 ## Getting the tutorial data
-For speed purposes we're only going to work with about 10% of the full dataset.
+For speed purposes we're only going to work with about 10% of the full dataset (if for some reason wanting the full dataset, see [here](https://hackmd.io/@astrobiomike/getting-Lee-Dorado-sequence-data){:target="_blank"}.
 Altogether the uncompressed size of the working directory we are downloading here is ~300MB.
 To get started, **be sure you are in the "Terminal" window like [pictured above](/amplicon/dada2_workflow_ex#terminal){:target="_blank"} if using the Binder environment, or in your own command line if working on your own system.** We will be working here for the first step of removing the primers too, so don't switch over to R (the "Console" tab in the Binder/RStudio environment) until noted.
 You can download the required dataset and files by copying and pasting the following commands into your command-line terminal:

 ```
 cd ~